marcusbianchi/blip.helperscripts/README.md

 Add standard Trackings to all block that have the "[]" marking in the name

 <aside class="warning">
-    :boom:WARNING!
-This script will replace any custom Entering or Leaving Actions:boom:
+    :boom: WARNING!
+This script will replace any custom Entering or Leaving Actions :boom:
 </aside>

 ## Requiriments